4ppe/Virtual-Turkish-Super-League-Table/README.md

-# Virtual-Turkish-Super-Lig-Table
+# Virtual-Turkish-Super-League-Table
-You are required to code a program that can create a virtual Turkish Super Lig Table.
+You are required to code a program that can create a virtual Turkish Super League Table.
 ### Project Requirements
 -	There are 10 teams in the league.
 And the number of teams may be changed if needed.
 -	The team gets 2 points for a win, 1 point for a draw and -1 point for a loss.
 And these may be changed if needed.